DHLab-TSENG/Heterogeneity-in-SAD-paper/Data_Wrangling.md

 <br/>

-### Identify eligible cases for each disease with grouped ICD code
+### Identify eligible cases for each of the specified autoimmune diseases

 ``` r
 eligible_case_list <-